moac123/sturents/README.md

 their comments are blank.
 I'm pretty sure that was in the original spec and we tested that you can't post a blank comment but literally everyone has started doing it.
 I don't know why, lots of users were posting normal comments before - have they all got hacked or is it something else?"
+ - couldn't replicate this bug, i think this got solve by changing 'bbody'